Photosynq/helpers/docs/documentation.md

 -   **See: [https://www.w3schools.com/jsref/jsref_floor.asp][15]**

-Math.floor(x) returns the value of x rounded down to its nearest integer
+Math.floor(x) returns the value of x rounded down to its nearest integer.

 ### Parameters